hashicorp/consul/website/source/docs/internals/acl.html.markdown

 to provide a default token, but the token can also be specified by a client on a [per-request basis](/docs/agent/http.html).
 ACLs were added in Consul 0.4, meaning prior versions do not provide a token.
 This is handled by the special "anonymous" token.
-If no token provided, the rules associated with the anonymous token are automatically applied.
-This allows policy to be enforced on legacy clients.
+If no token is provided, the rules associated with the anonymous token are automatically applied: this allows policy to be enforced on legacy clients.

 Enforcement is always done by the server nodes.
 All servers must be configured to provide an [`acl_datacenter`](/docs/agent/options.html#acl_datacenter) which